Don Scott (Virginia politician): Political

 Scott filed to run to represent the 80th district in the 2019 Virginia House of Delegates election after the resignation of Matthew James, who was appointed by Governor Ralph Northam to an executive position.
 Scott was unopposed in the primaries, and in the general election defeated Republican James W. Evans and Independent Ryan Benton with 66.01% of the vote.

 In March 2020, Scott endorsed former U.S. Vice President Joe Biden in the 2020 Democratic Primary.

-Scott was unopposed in the primaries, and in the general election defeated Republican Deanna Stanton with 66.07% of the vote.
+Scott was unopposed in the 2021 primary for re-election to his seat, and in the general election he defeated Republican Deanna Stanton with 66.07% of the vote.

 In the 2021 general elections, Virginia Democrats lost 7 seats and control of the House of Delegates.
 Along with fellow Delegates Dan Helmer and Sally Hudson, both of whom were also first elected in 2019, Scott led a vote of no confidence to remove former Speaker and party leader Eileen Filler-Corn.
 However, the Democratic Delegates did not elect a new leader right away.
 The position was filled by Caucus Chair Charniele Herring, who sustained her own vote of no confidence, as acting leader until Scott was elected House Minority leader on June 1.

 Speaker of the Virginia House of Delegates

-After Democrats won the majority in the 2023 Virginia House of Delegates election, Scott was nominated unanimously by his caucus to become Speaker of the Virginia House of Delegates, the first black speaker in Virginia's history.
+After Democrats won the majority in the 2023 Virginia House of Delegates election, Scott was nominated unanimously by his caucus to become Speaker of the Virginia House of Delegates, the first Black speaker in Virginia's history.

+In May 2026, after the Supreme Court of Virginia, on procedural grounds, struck down a redistricting amendment that had been passed by voters, Scott said in a public statement that his party would respect the court's ruling.

 Personal life

 In 1994, Scott was arrested on federal drug charges and served seven years in prison.
 Later, he acknowledged his mistakes, and said that the experience motivated him and showed him injustices of the legal system.
+In 2013, Virginia governor Bob McDonnell restored Scott's voting rights.
 He was pardoned for these offenses by President Joe Biden in January 2025.

 In 2021, Scott donated a kidney to his next-door neighbor, Virginia Circuit Court Judge Johnny E. Morrison.